zvada/technology/docs/release/cut-sw-release.md

 Day 3: Update the ITB
 ---------------------

-Now that the release has had a chance to propogate to all the mirrors, update the Madison ITB site by following the [yum update section](https://docs.google.com/document/d/11Njz9YMWg67f_TMzcrbdD7anZRIsf9-wiXx-inWhO4U/edit#bookmark=id.4d34og8) of the Madison ITB document.
+Now that the release has had a chance to propagate to all the mirrors, update the Madison ITB site by following the [yum update section](https://docs.google.com/document/d/11Njz9YMWg67f_TMzcrbdD7anZRIsf9-wiXx-inWhO4U/edit#bookmark=id.4d34og8) of the Madison ITB document.
 If you are not local to Madison, consult the release manager for the designated person to do the update.
 Remember to stop the HTCondor and HTCondor-CE daemons according to the [HTCondor pre-release testing instructions](/release/itb-testing/#installing-htcondor-prerelease).
-Those daemons will need to be restarted after the upgraode.
+Those daemons will need to be restarted after the upgrade.